coveo/source.coveo.com/_posts/2023-04-17-error-handling-tradeoffs-and-crashing-in-production.md

 ```

 The condition will be verified in debug builds, and the program will crash if it's not true.
-In release builds, the check is removed in order to save precious CPU cycles, and because you wouldn't want to crash a release program, would you?
+In release builds, the check is removed in order to save precious CPU cycles, and because you wouldn't want to crash a released program, would you?

 ## Exceptions

 A few weeks after I learned C, I taught myself C++.
 I thought that since C was interesting, it's incremented version would be awesome!
-This is while learning C++ that I learned about _exceptions_.
+It's while learning C++ that I learned about _exceptions_.
-With exceptions, a failing function can `throw` an object that can be `catch` by any other function down the stack.
+With exceptions, a failing function can `throw` an object that you can `catch` by any other function down the stack.
 For instance,

 ```c++